 The Editorial Residency: The Lewis Learning Curve

-When Kiersten asked Lindsay and me to write reflections about our experiences as editorial residents, I didn’t what direction I wanted this piece to take.
-But the longer I thought it, the more I realized that I shouldn’t think about it at all.
+When Kiersten asked Lindsay and me to write reflections about our experiences as editorial residents, I didn’t know what direction I wanted this piece to take.
+But the longer I thought about it, the more I realized that I shouldn’t think at all.
 So here’s my stream of honest consciousness about the Women of Cincy residency.

 Little did I know, in four months I’d be able to look back and know that applying for Women of Cincy would be one of the best decisions in my college career.